keanu-a/CS202/README.md

-# cs202
-Project Assignments
+# CS202 - Computer Science II

-This repository will include my assignments from CS202 - Computer Science II at the University of Nevada, Reno.
+This repository will include my all files I coded from CS 202.